thinkdatascience/thinkdatascience.github.io/_posts/2019-08-09-getting-started.md

 LIME explains how our model is behaving.
 If a model is not doing what it intends to do, there might be a good chance that you have done some mistake in the data preprocessing.
 And, if we know what we did wrong, we can easily correct it.

+Lets see how we can use LIME to interpret our machine learning models.

 ## Python Implementation

+Lets start by importing necessary libraries.

 ```python
 import numpy as np